datarefuge/workflow/README.md

   how the data might be accessed.
 * The *Havesters* download uncrawlable data.
 Often is it easiest for the person who researched an entry to also harvest it, obtaining technical assistance from fellow researchers/harvesters as needed.
+At the end of the harvesting process, this data is uploaded to a temporary storage location.
-* The *Baggers* package the downloaded data into a bagit file, which includes some metadata, and upload it into an Amazon S3 bucket.
+* The *Baggers* do quality assurance on the work of the harvesters to make sure that a second pair of eyes has passed over each dataset, and that everything a researcher would need to understand the data is present.
+They then package the data into a bagit file, which includes some metadata, and move it into an Amazon S3 bucket where it will be accessible from ckan.
 * The *Metadata* team creates a CKan record for this S3 resource.

 **NOTE THAT THE COLUMNS REFERED TO IN THIS DOCUMENT, UNLESS OTHERWISE NOTED COME FROM [THIS SPREADSHEET](https://docs.google.com/spreadsheets/d/1nevyzpc-vwoK6krngEASPJS5_ngrOwD2qYUPxLVesrg/edit).**